zack-not-zac/PeekingDuck/README.md

 Please note that this application requires root permissions to execute scripts, and a phone with a kernel that supports HID.
 This application was developed and tested on a Nexus 5 running Kali NetHunter.

 ## Creators
-This app was developed as a group university project.
+This application was developed as a group university project.

 Contributors:
 * [Zack Anderson](https://github.com/zack-not-zac) - Team Leader